mahone3297/ai-blog/content/post/ai-openai-mavenagi-launches-automated-customer-support-agents-powered-by-openai/index.en.md

 draft = false
 categories = ['AI', 'OpenAI']
 tags = ['AI', 'OpenAI']
-description = ''
-keywords = []
+description = 'MavenAGI launches an AI customer service agent powered by GPT-4, improving efficiency and reducing costs for companies like Tripadvisor and HubSpot.' keywords = ['AI', 'OpenAI', 'MavenAGI', 'customer support', 'GPT-4', 'automated customer service', 'AI chatbot', 'customer service automation']
 +++

 ![White MavenAGI logo on a purple background.](https://images.ctfassets.net/kftzwdyauwt9/4ODVwIGDS1fsp5DXzVvVrQ/6986fb1ac60bf3bd3ef43110dee807de/MavenAGI.png?w=1920&q=90&fm=webp)

-MavenAGI(opens in a new window) is a new software company for the AI era.
+MavenAGI is a new software company for the AI era.
 They recently launched an AI customer service agent, built on the flexibility of GPT-4, which a number of companies like Tripadvisor, Clickup and Rho are already using to save time and better serve their customers.

 {{< video "https://videos.ctfassets.net/kftzwdyauwt9/6oggW0porbyOu9Loy3HAUd/01ef350ac68d17f9efcb0f2251b530df/Maven_Chat.mp4" >}}

 ## Customer support is expensive yet disappointing
 In today's customer service environment, no one is winning.

 Service representatives face repetitive work, demanding ticket volume, disorganized documentation, and delays in escalations.
 Customers get frustrated explaining issues and waiting for answers, and companies struggle to meet their desire for good customer service.
-Up to 90% of consumers expect(opens in a new window) an “immediate” customer service response, and more than half of consumers say(opens in a new window) they’d drop a company and use a competitor after just one bad customer service experience.
+Up to 90% of consumers expect an “immediate” customer service response, and more than half of consumers say they’d drop a company and use a competitor after just one bad customer service experience.

 For all this frustration, the average support ticket still costs $40, mostly in labor but also in overlapping systems used to store knowledge.
 MavenAGI CEO Jonathan Corbin saw customer support as a pain point ready for an overhaul.
 “Existing systems and siloed data have made it challenging to deliver a great experience in a cost-effective manner," he says, "Companies have long thought they had two options for support: low cost or high quality.”